TDAILab/wise-coop/README.md

 predictions and priority of human cooperation for each sample.

 ## Installation
-Wise-coop is available at [the Python Package Index](http://pypi.org/project/wisecoop/)
+Wise-coop is available at the Python Package Index.
 ```bash
 # PyPI
 $ pip install wisecoop